-- At least once per calendar year the manager of each fund participating as a member of AREF is required to signoff the online AREF Code of Practice Self-Certification Process on the AREF website (Link), confirming whether or not they are compliant with the Code. - The Self-Certification Matrix, summarising responses received, can be found on AREF's website (link). - The Corporate Governance Committee will monitor the process to identify funds who have failed to complete the annual sign-off or meet minimum compliance. - Funds are required to include in their annual statements a comment that they comply with the minimum requirements of the Code. - The Corporate Governance Committee will report the findings from their monitoring to the Management Committee on a regular basis.
+- 1. At least once per calendar year, the manager of each fund participating as a member of AREF is required to complete the AREF Code of Practice Self-Certification Process on the AREF website (link), confirming whether or not they are compliant with the Code. - 2.
+The Self-Certification Matrix, summarising responses received, can be found on AREF's website (link). - 3.
+The Corporate Governance Committee will monitor the process to identify funds who have failed to complete the annual sign-off or meet minimum compliance. - 4.
+Funds are required to include in their annual statements a comment that they comply with the minimum requirements of the Code. - 5.
+The Corporate Governance Committee will report the findings from their monitoring to the Management Committee on a regular basis.
 Persistent non-compliance with minimum standards may lead to suspension from membership.